Arbol-Project/gridded-etl-tools/docs/etl_developers_manual.md

 Confusingly, we work with three _types_ of chunks: dask, zarr, and ipfs chunks.

 * Dask chunks are the chunk sizes that Dask works with when parsing out the dataset.
 Dask's documentation says it is most efficient with chunks of approximately 100-200 MB.
+However in certain edge cases Dask chunks can be made larger.
 * Zarr chunks are the chunk sizes stored within the Zarr and retrieved by the Client.
 Small chunks of 1-5 MB are preferable to speed up retrieval.
 * IPFS chunks are the chunks stored within IPFS.
 Since IPFS hashes represent each chunk, any change to a chunk from dataset updates will cause the entire chunk to duplicate.
 Therefore we want IPFS chunks sized equivalent to the size of each update issued for a dataset.
 For instance, ERA5 data is hourly but is issued as 1 day updates, so we batch 24 hourly data points into each IPFS chunk.
 Additionally, IPFS Chunks should be limited to 1mb in size, with IPFS defaults of 262kb (due to IPFS max block size limits which are [technically 1mb but actually 2mb](https://discuss.ipfs.tech/t/1mb-max-chunk-size/4687), however if the total block size including network headers is over 2mb, blocks will not transfer via bitswap over IPFS so 1mb is recommended by the IPFS team), otherwise there are no other "hard rules" regarding IPFS chunk sizes.
 That said, very small chunks (~1KB) can cause problems as far more I/O is necessary to retrieve blocks increasing RTT for accessing data so IPFS Chunk sizes must be chosen based on usecases :)